-Uncontrollable movement refers to involuntary motions in an individual.
-They may also be referred to as involuntary body movements.
+An involuntary movement occurs when you move your body in an uncontrollable and unintended way.
+These movements can be anything from quick, jerking tics to longer tremors and seizures.
 You can experience these movements in almost any part of the body, including the neck, face, and limbs.

 There are a number of types of uncontrollable movements and causes.
 Uncontrollable movements in one or more areas of the body may quickly subside in some cases.
 In others, these movements are an ongoing problem, and may worsen over time.

 There are several types of involuntary movements.
-Nerve damage, for instance, often produces small muscle twitches of the affected muscle.
-A few of the main types are described in the sections below.
+Nerve damage, for instance, often produces small muscle twitches in the affected muscle.
+The main types of involuntary movements include the following:

 - rapid blinking of the eyes